 ABE Non-Laboratory Materials

-In this module, students are introduced to the concept of genes (genotypes) which code for the traits that are expressed by organisms (phenotypes).
-Students make inventories of some of their own genetic traits—investigating how they are passed down—and examine the genetics of some familiar organisms (such as pets).
+Students are introduced to the concept of genes which code for the traits that are expressed by organisms and examine the genetics of some familiar organisms.

-In this module, students become engaged in the story of a young woman who has cystic fibrosis (CF).
-After watching a video about her daily routine, they begin to develop a set of questions that they have about the disease, its treatment, and its consequences.
-They explore how the questions they pose can be transformed into scientific questions that can be investigated.
-They examine real data to determine how CF is inherited, experiment with osmosis to explore the disease’s possible mechanism of action, and investigate transcription and translation of actual CFTR exons.
+Students become engaged in learning about the disease cystic fibrosis (CF): they develop questions that they have about CF, its treatment, and its consequences, and then explore how they can transform their questions into scientific questions that can be investigated.
+Students also examine real data to determine how CF is inherited, experiment with osmosis to explore the disease’s possible mechanism of action, and investigate transcription and translation of CFTR exons.
 Supporting article: H Andersen, D & G Hodges.
 (1946).
 CELIAC SYNDROMEV.
 Genetics of Cystic Fibrosis of the Pancreas With a Consideration of Etiology.
 American journal of diseases of children (1911).

 The ABE curriculum should be used for educational purposes only.